 The renowned Aman Resorts Group wasn’t kidding when it named this Phuket boutique hotel Amanpuri – Sanskrit for ‘place of peace’.
 With its secluded coconut plantation setting, private beach and glamorous pavilion homes, it’s hard to imagine a more restful island retreat.

 Noon.
 Check-in, 2pm.
 Late check-out until midnight can be arranged for 50 per cent of a night’s stay.

-You can take PADI-accredited scuba courses here, then charter one of the 20 cruisers, yachts and speedboats for some undersea adventure.
+Non-motorised watersports are free.
+You can also take PADI-accredited scuba courses here, then charter one of the 20 cruisers, yachts and speedboats to test out your new skills.
 For those less inclined to take the full plunge, snorkelling gear is on hand at the beach.